Bhopal: Nature

 Van Vihar National Park is a national park in central India.
 It is located in Bhopal, the capital city of Madhya Pradesh.
-Declared a national park in 1979, it covers an area of about 4.45 km2.
+Declared as a national park in 1979, it covers an area of about 4.45 sq. kms.
 Although it has the status of a national park, Van Vihar is developed and managed as a modern zoological park, following the guidelines of the Central Zoo Authority.
 The animals are kept in their near natural habitat.
 Most of the animals are either orphaned brought from various parts of the state or those, which are exchanged from other zoos.
-No animal is deliberately captured from the forest.[1]
+No animal is deliberately captured from the forest.
 Van Vihar is unique because it allows easy access to the visitors through a road passing through the park, security of animals assured from poachers by building trenches and walls, chain-link fence and by providing natural habitat to the animals.

+Bhoj Wetland is a Ramsar site, declared in 2002.
+It is ideal for bird watching.
+Migratory birds from Central Asia winter here in huge numbers.
+Some threatened species like Sarus crane and woolly-neck inhabit here in good numbers.
+About 300 species of resident and migratory birds have been recorded in the area.

+Ratapani Tiger Reserve is located near the southern end of the municipal limits of Bhopal.
+It is home to more than 50 tigers.
+About 15 tigers are reported to be present in the urban area of Bhopal.
+Some tigers migrate about 100 kilometres westward to Kheoni Wildlife Sanctuary.
+Bhopal is the only known example of wild tigers living within the city boundaries.

+Halali Dam is located about 38 kilometres in the north of Bhopal.
+The huge backwater is home to many birds and attract many other migratory birds in winters.
+It is an Important Bird Area declared by Birdlife International.

-Apart from Lakes, Bhopal also has many water reservoirs(Dams) in and around the city.
-The Dams are Bhadbhada Dam, Kerwa Dam, Kaliyasot Dam, Halali Dam and Kolar Dam.
+Apart from lakes, Bhopal also has many water reservoirs in and around the city.
+These include Bhadbhada Dam, Kerwa Dam, Kaliyasot Dam and Kolar Dam.
 People of Bhopal mostly visit these places during weekends.
 The weather is pleasant during and post monsoon.
 These places are surrounded by greenery throughout the year.